 |Deakin course code||A649|

 Deakin University is a national leader in the provision of professional development programs for people working in the communication industry.
 It works in partnership with major employers and professional associations to deliver top quality programs in public relations, journalism and all aspects of professional communication.
 Deakin has designed its journalism postgraduate program to help integrate academic studies with work and personal commitments.
-The Graduate Diploma of Journalism is offered on and off campus and is supported by a wide range of services.
+The Graduate Diploma of Journalism is offered via campus and Cloud (online) study modes and is supported by a wide range of services.
 Postgraduate journalism courses provide an intensive practical component, ensuring strong job entry skills.
-The courses will enhance journalistic creative and critical thinking skills, which are essential to progression in this vibrant profession, and will also prepare students for the challenges they will face in the twenty-first century, by helping develop the analytical skills necessary for reporting events in context.
+The courses will enhance journalistic creativity and critical thinking skills, which are essential to progression in this vibrant profession, and will also prepare students for the challenges they will face in the twenty-first century, by helping develop the analytical skills necessary for reporting events in context.

 Fees and charges